 With floured hands, roll the rectangle into a loaf and place in the pan seam side down.

-Cover pan with plastic wrap and proof until the dough is rising up to the top edge of the pan, about 2 hours.
+Cover pan with plastic wrap and place in the refrigerator overnight to proof.
+Alternatively, you can let it proof at room temperature for about 2 hours.
+In either case the dough should rise up to the top edge of the pan.

-About 30 minutes before the loaf is ready to bake, preheat the over to 450º F.
+About 30-45 minutes before the loaf is ready to bake, place a covered dutch oven in the oven and preheat to 450º F.

-Slash the top of the loaf with a razor or sharp knife, or don’t.
-It might be difficult to get a clean cut since the dough is quite wet.
+Slash the top of the loaf with a razor or very sharp knife.

 When done, the top of the loaf should be medium-dark brown with an internal temperature of 190 – 200º